collectiveaccess/providence/tests/README.txt

 For more information see http://wiki.collectiveaccess.org/index.php?title=Unit_Tests

-To create the testing database, run `tests/database_setup.sh`, it will use the `testing` profile as a default.
-It will create a MYSQL database with following connection settings:
+To create the testing database, run `tests/database_setup.sh`, it will create a MYSQL database with following connection settings:

 	* host: localhost
 	* database: ca_test
 	* user: ca_test
 	* password: password

+To install a profile, run `tests/profile.setup.sh <PROFILE>`.
+It will use the `testing` profile as a default if no profile is provided.